We all have biases. Biases we know we have, biases we wish we could get rid of, biases we’ve encountered in our everyday life.

-In 2017, as we were working on our new exhibition, Detours, we couldn’t help but wonder: how could we have an exhibition about refugees without addressing this issue?
-With our Bias Bar, we wanted to take this essential part of the refugee crisis debate into the museum and acknowledge its role in the way we perceive each other.
+In 2017, as we were working on our new exhibition, Detours, we couldn’t help but wonder: how could we have an exhibition about refugees without addressing biases?
+By creating the Bias Bar, we wanted to take an essential part of the refugee crisis debate into the museum and acknowledge its role in the way we perceive each other.

-A bar, on the other hand, is a place where you meet others, discuss the latest news and sometimes, let out some of your frustration.
-Our Bias Bar is a bar where you don’t get served either drinks or coffee, but biases, either your own or those you’ve been exposed to.
-After you’ve seen all six art installations making up Detours, this bar is a space for you to sit down and let your impressions sink in.
-Maybe, even contribute in the exhibition by sharing a bias of yours.
-This is an informal space with a low threshold: the whole conversation took place on drinks coasters, created for that purpose.
+A bar is a place where you meet others, discuss the latest news and sometimes, let out some of your frustration.
+Our Bias Bar was a bar where you were served biases, either your own or those you had been exposed to.
+After seeing all six art installations making up the exhibition Detours, this bar was a space for you to sit down and let your impressions sink in, and even contribute by sharing a bias of yours.
+It was an informal space with a low threshold: the whole conversation took place on drinks coasters, created for that purpose.

-The result, so far, has exceeded our expectations.
+The result exceeded our expectations.
 We ended up using over 2,000 coasters.
-Our experiment was met with honesty, humility, a good dose of humour and some surprising confessions.
+Our experiment was met with honesty, humility, a good dose of humour and some touching confessions.

 “I judge people as soon as I see them.
 I wish I could stop.”